gcfacchi/TomAugspurger.github.io/content/scalable-ml-01.md

 1. I'm constrained by size: I can't fit my model on my entire dataset using my laptop.
 I'd like to scale out by adopting algorithms that work in batches locally, or on a distributed cluster.
-2. I'm constrained by time: I'd like to fit more models on my dataset in a given amount of time.
+2. I'm constrained by time: I'd like to fit more models (think hyper-parameter optimization or ensemble learning) on my dataset in a given amount of time.
    I'd like to scale out by fitting more models in parallel, either on my laptop by using more cores, or on a cluster.

-These aren't mutually exclusive or exhaustive, but they should serve as a nice guide for our discussion.
-I'll be showing where the usual pandas + scikit-learn for in-memory analytics workflow breaks down, and offering solutions (some of which don't exist as I write this).
+These aren't mutually exclusive or exhaustive, but they should serve as a nice framework for our discussion.
+I'll be showing where the usual pandas + scikit-learn for in-memory analytics workflow breaks down, and offer some solutions for scaling out to larger problems.

+This post will focus on cases where your training dataset fits in memory, but you must predict on a dataset that's larger than memory.
+Later posts will explore into parallel, out-of-core, and distributed training of machine learning models.

 ## Don't forget your Statistics

 Statistics is a thing[^*].
-Statisticians have thought a lot about things like sampling, and the variance of estimators.
+Statisticians have thought a lot about things like sampling and the variance of estimators.
 So it's worth stating up front that you may be able to just

 ```sql